timjbruce/reinvent_cvra_bootcamp/README.md

 ```

 ### 3.3 Interact with ConnectedCar
-Open developer.amazon.com, login, and browse to you CarGuru Alexa Skill.
+Open developer.amazon.com, login, and browse to you ConnectedCar Alexa Skill.
 Click on "Developer Console," and then "Alexa Skills Kit."
 You
 should be able to see the ConnectedCar skill that you deployed in the previous section.
 Open ConnectedCar and click
 on "Test" near the top of the page.
 You can use this console to interact with an Alexa skill without using a
 physical Echo devce -- via text or via voice.
 Try these interactions:

-"Alexa, open CarGuru"
+"Alexa, open ConnectedCar"

-"Alexa, ask CarGuru about my car"
+"Alexa, ask ConnectedCar about my car"

-"Alexa, ask CarGuru about my trip"
+"Alexa, ask ConnectedCar about my trip"

 You can also test via the command line with this command:
 ```bash